Home

 Product Differences

-If your customers perceive that your products or services are different to your competitors and your customer values that difference, then you have some protection from competitor rivalry.
+If your customers perceive that your products or services are different to those of your competitors and your customer values that difference, then you have some protection from competitor rivalry.

 If your customer perceives that your products/services are essentially the same as others in your industry then competitor rivalry is more likely.